KevinGutowski/Mask-Selection/README.md

 # 🎭 Mask Selection
 A Sketch plugin to easily mask selected layers with one click.
+Works with Sketch 52.1 and above.

 ![](https://media.giphy.com/media/iFIAUFiotF9utIUIT5/giphy.gif)